How do I order a Strep B Test Kit?

 What do you mean by ‘Gold Standard’?

-The Enriched Culture Medium (ECM) as described by Public Health England, is recognised as being the ‘gold standard’ method for detecting GBS carriage, with swabs taken from the low vagina and rectum, which are then cultured using enriched culture media before being plated.
+- The Enriched Culture Medium (ECM) as described by Public Health England, is recognised as being the ‘gold standard’ method for detecting GBS carriage, with swabs taken from the low vagina and rectum, which are then cultured using enriched culture media before being plated.
+You can read more about the different testing methods here.

 How do I do the test?